 Rib roasts are commonly carved by slicing between the rib bones, yielding each diner a relatively ample steak that comprises four disparate parts: the medium-rare and meaty eye of the rib; the fatty, well-done, nicely marbled outer meaty portion; the oh-so-gnawable ends of the bones; and any crisp-edged fatty parts.
 And there’s nothing wrong with that.
 This recipe, though, takes a different tactic.
-It shows you how to read a rib roast by hewing the entire roast into those four different components and piling them all separately on the cutting board or the platter, enabling diners to indulge in just those parts that makes their knees most wobbly.
-Talk about our kind of carving.
-(Uh, we guess it goes without saying, but leftovers make swell sandwiches to tote to lunch the next day.
-You don’t need us to tell you a recipe for that, do you?)
+It shows you how to read and carve a rib roast by hewing the entire roast into those same four different and distinct components and piling them all separately on the cutting board or the platter, enabling diners to indulge in just those parts that makes their knees most wobbly.
+Now that’s our kind of carving.

 - 1/2 bunch fresh rosemary (about 5 sprigs)